How Much Does Basement Waterproofing Cost?

 There are two main types of moisture control used in basements: waterproofing and damp proofing.
 The terms are often used interchangeably, but they have totally different meanings.

 Damp proofing simply fights soil moisture from soaking into the concrete, and most modern construction homes feature some degree of it already.
 It doesn’t do much for groundwater, but it can help a basement that would otherwise smell musty remain odor-free.
-If you have to pay for damp proofing, expect to pay between $3 and $6 per square foot.
+If damp proofing is needed, homeowners can expect to pay between $3 and $6 per square foot.

 Factors in Calculating Basement Waterproofing Cost

 Basement waterproofing cost also depends on whether the job includes waterproofing inside the basement or on the exterior.
-Size is a top consideration: Waterproofing larger basements will obviously cost more, but the cost per square foot might be lower than for a smaller basement.
+Size is a top consideration: Waterproofing larger basements will cost more, but the cost-per-square-foot might be lower than for a smaller basement.

-Also, consider the products.
-There are premium products that do require some experience and expertise to apply, which will drive up the invoice.
+Homeowners will also want to consider the products used for this project.
+There are premium products that do require some experience and expertise to apply, which will drive up the invoice price.
 Some sealers are less expensive to purchase but more expensive to apply, and vice versa, so the products chosen will have a significant impact on the overall cost of waterproofing a basement.

 Interior vs. Exterior Sealing

-Products and the methods used to apply them have varying costs.
-For example, coating the interior of a basement with an acrylic paint is relatively inexpensive.
+There are three main types of sealants that can be used for waterproofing basement walls: acrylic, epoxy, and silicate.
+The products and methods used to apply sealants have varying costs.
+For example, coating the interior of a basement with an acrylic paint is relatively inexpensive at $3 to $4 per square foot.
 The materials are affordable, and the labor is no more involved than traditional painting.
+Silicate can be sprayed on for about $4 to $6 per square foot.
+Epoxy is the priciest option and the most labor intensive, so prices are around $5 to $7 per square foot.

 Additional Costs and Considerations

-The method and labor involved in waterproofing a basement are the most obvious costs, but there are some additional costs you might not be expecting.
+The method and labor involved in waterproofing a basement are the most obvious costs, but there are some additional costs that are unexpected.
 For instance, the material and the condition of a basement will be a factor.
 Block wall foundations often require additional materials, while foundations in poor condition need immediate addressing.

-You’ll also need to consider factors such as the home’s age, any basement repair needed, and what you can do to prevent water from making it to the basement walls altogether.
+Homeowners will also need to consider factors such as the home’s age, any basement repair needed, and what can be done to prevent water from making it to the basement walls altogether.

-All of these factors will have at least some effect on the cost of the project, and the more of them that are necessary, the more expensive the project will be.
+All of these factors will have at least some effect on the cost of basement waterproofing, and the more of them that are necessary, the more expensive the project will be.
 They’re all important to consider.

 Foundation Material and Condition